Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Literature review

-\item Mathematical advancements in technology and ML optimization techniques such as Natural Language Processing (NLP), Long Short-Term Memory (LSTM), autoencoder and deep learning models prove their efficiency in detection of ASD from a provided dataset with signifiantly high accuracy as compared to traditional methodologies \cite{3,4,7}.
+\item Advances in machine learning and mathematical optimization techniques—such as Natural Language Processing (NLP), Long Short-Term Memory (LSTM) networks, autoencoders, and deep learning architectures—have demonstrated superior performance in ASD detection compared to traditional approaches, achieving significantly higher accuracy rates~\cite{3,4,7}.

-\item The use of biological and physical indicators such as heartbeat data and eye gazing data, shows promising results in recent times in detecting ASD and also these can be easily implemented in practical scenarios.
-One of the system that is presently used for ASD detection is known as the Autonomous Social Orienting Training System (ASOTS) with Response to Name (RTN) mechanism \cite{5,6}. \end{itemize} Table \ref{tab:litrev} shows some of the most recent advancements in ASD detection using machine learning.
-As can be seen from the table, computerized technologies have gained importance in the detection and treatment of ASD.
-Recent research proves the efficiency of nature-inspired optimization algorithms to select the important features which will reduce total computation time and helps in detection of ASD.